 Find out more about the courses in AI and data science

 Responding to skills shortages

-The primary goal of the new conversion courses is to respond to the shortage of data science and AI specialists in the UK.
-The Government's Digital Strategy predicted that within 20 years, 90 per cent of all jobs will require some element of digital skills.
+The primary goal of these conversion courses is to respond to the shortage of data science and AI specialists in the UK.

 The supply of skilled graduates would need to increase significantly to keep pace with current demand, and it is expected that demand will also increase rapidly in the next few years.